Angled Riser Pads (Explained)

 This article will cover what they do and how to use them.

-When you hear someone refer to a truck as being 43 degrees, 45 degrees, 50 degrees, they’re referring to the angle where the hanger meets the baseplate.
+When you hear someone refer to a truck as 50, 45, 43, etc. They’re referring to the degree to which the hanger meets the baseplate.
 This is referred to as the baseplate angle.

 longboard baseplate angles